sraisty/tmg-react/README.md

 * Our dev environment is deployed for free on Heroku, for a little while at least.
 It has access to 1 “dyno” with 512MB for free.

-* I set it up using [these instructions](https://www.coshx.com/blog/2016/08/19/how-to-deploy-a-meteor-1-4-app-to-heroku/), using the recommended Horse Buildpack:
+* I set it up using [these instructions](https://www.coshx.com/blog/2016/08/19/how-to-deploy-a-meteor-1-4-app-to-heroku/), using the recommended Horse Buildpack.

+* Push the git repository to Heroku and it should automatically deploy after several minutes:

+		$ git push heroku master

 ### Troubleshooting Heroku